sameerppatil/traffic-sign-classifier/writeup.md

 | 4.png  | Traffic signal                                               |
 | 5.png  | Roundabout mandatory                                         |

-The model was correctly able to TODO which gives an accuracy of TODO.
+- The model was correctly able to predict 4 out of 5 images correctly which gives an accuracy of 90%.
+- The reason behind this is that image of 'General Caution' and 'Traffic Signal' look very similar except for the color imformation that signals carry.
+Since in this project, we are using grayscale image, it is possible that color information is lost and hence model fails to correctly predict traffic signal.
 - In the last section of project, we are expected to print the top 5 softmax probabilities for each of the image.
 - Following is the graphical representation of softmax probabilities predicted for each image.